-Helping Malians respond to harsh or changing climates through diversified livelihoods with a focus on food security, training, and improved technology.
+Helping Malians respond to harsh or changing climates through diversified livelihoods with a focus on food security, training and improved technology.

-The project strategies include:
+Program strategies include:

 - Strengthening communities in the use of climate information for decision-making related to livelihoods;

-- Increasing productive assets and yields through introducing climate smart practices, and sustainable management of natural resources including soil, pastures and forest land;
+- Increasing productive assets and yields through introducing climate smart practices, and sustainable management of natural resources including soil, pastures and forest land; and

 - Strengthening disaster risk management capacities at local and national levels through dissemination of lessons learned in climate adaptation programs and training.